 There’s another issue with over-specialized teams, which I call the “end of sprint challenge.”
 In the last one, two, or three days of the sprint, it’s typical that user stories are nearing completion.
 This most likely means coding is complete, and testing and the product owner acceptance process are getting wrapped up.

 Because most of the specialists are “done with their part,” they tend to have nothing to do.
-Inevitably they’ll start drifting their focus down into the product backlog, starting work on items that are not in scope for the sprint.
+Inevitably they’ll start drifting their focus down into the product backlog, starting work on user stories that are not in scope for the sprint.

 These are items that were typically not discussed during sprint planning, so they may be unclear, and work proceeds in a more ad hoc manner as opposed to with a planned approach.